29 Sources

 Copy Link

-Intel announced on Tuesday that it will join Elon Musk's Terafab project, a $25 billion initiative to build a semiconductor factory in Texas that aims to produce AI chips for SpaceX, Tesla, and xAI
+Intel announced Tuesday it is joining Elon Musk's ambitious Terafab project, a potentially $25 billion semiconductor factory initiative backed by SpaceX, Tesla, and xAI

 .
-The American chipmaker will contribute its ability to design, fabricate, and package high-performance chips at scale to help accelerate the facility's goal of producing one terawatt per year of computing power1
+The American chipmaker will contribute its expertise in designing, fabricating, and packaging high-performance chips to help accelerate the facility's goal of producing 1 terawatt per year of computing power for advancements in AI and robotics1

 .